Skip to footer

 section of denier which shows how the fibers are stitched

 The material can also influence how strong and durable the blanket is.
-For example, ballistic nylon is stronger than polypropylene nylon which is stronger than standard polyester nylon.
+For example, ballistic nylon is stronger than polypropylene nylon (which is stronger than standard polyester nylon).
 If you have a horse who is a blanket wrecker, choosing a higher denier with high-quality fiber is your best bet for making sure your blanket survives the winter.

 Blanket Liners

-girl in a blue coat clipping in a blanket liner underneath a turnout sheet on her dark bay horse.
+Woman in a blue coat clipping in a blanket liner underneath a turnout sheet on her dark bay horse.

 Blanket liners are layered underneath your existing blanket to provide additional warmth.
 They typically have a lower denier and are lined with polyfill in a variety of different weights.
 The beauty of adding a liner is that you can turn your blanket from one weight to another without having to purchase a new blanket.
-For example, with a 100-gram liner, you can transform a lightweight blanket into a medium weight and a medium weight into a heavy blanket.
-This versatility allows you to blanket according to the weather you are experiencing.
+For example, with a 100-gram liner, you can transform a lightweight blanket into a medium weight and a medium weight blanket into a heavy weight.
+This versatility allows you to more effectively blanket according to the weather you are experiencing.

 A girl safely taking a blanket off her bay horse by folding it toward the wither and then gently pulling it off.
 Horse is looking back at her with some side eye.